Fz3r0/Fz3r0_-_Infoblox/Infoblox_DDI-Solutions/Fz3r0_Infoblox-DDI-Lab/Fz3r0_Infoblox-DDI-Lab.md

 -

+# Download and Setup Infoblox Virtual Lab

+Instructions for download and setup Infoblox for first time:

-# Download Infoblox DDI Evaluation Copy
+## Download Infoblox DDI Evaluation Copy

 1. Register and wait for an e-mail with the download instructions: